SolastaMods/SolastaUnfinishedBusiness/README.md

 		* Rename *UnityPlayer.dll* to *UnityPlayer.dll.original*
 		* Paste *UnityPlayer.dll* and *WinPixEventRuntime.dll* from clipboard
 5. You can now attach the Unity Debugger from Visual Studio 2019, Debug -> Attach Unity Debug

-# How to publish (first time)

-1. Create a new repo on GitHub on Browser UI
-2. Run CREATE_SOLASTA_MOD.PS1 on my computer to get template and first commit to Repo
-3. Develop / Test the Mod
-4. Create new hidden Mod on Nexus page with minimum required entries.
-Get Nexus URL
-5. Edit version entries on CSPROJ, Info.json, and Repository.json (I always start with 0.0.1)
-6. Edit Info.json and fix Nexus URL
-7. Release Mod on GitHub using Vx.y.z as TAG/RELEASE convention (I always start with V0.0.1)
-8. Update Nexus page with download file and set mod to unhidden

 # How to publish (update)